isputra/auth-express/README.md

 # Authentication using Passport and Nodejs

-This is a boilerplate code to handle authentication using passportjs.
+This is a boilerplate code in nodejs that handle authentication.
+There are several modules used in this project :
+* Express
+* EJS for templating
+* Passport to handle authentication and implements local strategy
+* Mongoose to handle database (Mongodb) connection
+* Bcryptjs for hashing the password

 ## Basic Build Instructions